Teplitsa/Leyka/README.txt

 10. События Google Analytics

 == Changelog ==

+= 2.2.9.1 =
+ * New: server-side data validation is enforced.
+ * Fix: flexible and mixed sum field behavior is fixed.
+ * Fix: fix of the session_start() bug on PHP 7.
+ * Fix: fix for the Chronopay recurring.
+ * Fix: now CloudPayments donations are not doubling on "over-submit".

 = 2.2.9 =
  * New: donations' status names changed.
 Now there are comment about each status near it.